TV Slagalica: Retired games

 The players choose five numbers from the randomly chosen set of numbers.
 Then the player randomly chooses a target number, which contestants must reach by adding up their chosen numbers.
 They take turns adding numbers.
-If a player reaches the target number they are the winner.
-If it's players' turn to add, and after the addition the sum becomes larger than the target number, their opponent wins.
+If a player reaches the target number, they are the winner.
+If it is players' turn to add, and after the addition the sum becomes larger than the target number, their opponent wins.